Fulbright Award in Law / University of Minho

 Grant Activity: Teaching / Research.

-Letter of Invitation: A letter of invitation is strongly preferred.
-The invitation letter should describe grant activities and proposed timeline.
+Letter of Invitation: A letter of invitation is optional.
+Any invitation letter should describe the grant activity and proposed timeline.

 Stipend: Maintenance allowance of €8,400 (corresponding to 3 monthly allowances of €2,800);